Church of St Joan of Arc

 The Church of Saint Joan of Arc (French: L'église Sainte-Jeanne-d'Arc) is a Catholic church in the city centre of Rouen, northern France.

 The church of Saint Joan of Arc was completed in 1979 in the centre of the ancient market square, known as the Place du Vieux-Marché, the place where Joan of Arc was burned at the stake for heresy in 1431.
-A small garden, Le Bouchet, which is outside and to the north of the church marks the exact spot.
+A small garden, Le Bucher ("The Pyre"), which is outside and to the north of the church marks the exact spot.